logux/docs/guide/concepts/subscription.md

 </details>

-After sending initial state, the server needs to mark all action related to this channel in `resend` callback.
+After sending initial state, the server needs to know what actions are connected with this channel.
+You can set channels for action in `resend` callback.
 Logux will resend these actions to all clients subscribed to this channel.

+For instance, we are marking all `users/add` actions as actions inside `users/:id` channel to send them too all users subscribed to that channel.

 <details open><summary>Node.js</summary>